cookies

 Instructions

-• Preheat oven at 375-degrees.
-Line large cookie sheets with parchment paper.
+• Pull out dough to soften slightly, about 10 or 15 minutes.
+Preheat oven at 375-degrees.
+Line a large baking sheet with parchment paper.

 Read More